sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 Each frequency coefficient is then divided by some integer, and rounded to the nearest integer.
 Low freq components are typically quantised less aggresively, while high freq components are quantised more (more data is discarded for fine details).
 This quantisation is where the lossy component is introduced.
 Once the value is rounded, even if we multiply by that divisor integer, there's no way to get exactly the same number back.

 Huffman encoding is then applied.
+### Image Aliasing

+Happens when trying to rasterise polygons onto pixels.
+For example a curve with infinite precision trying to be drawn onto a pixel.
+Impossible to capture exact curvature

 ## Convolutions

 Operation that combiens 2 functions to poduce a third one.
 Basically measures how much one function overlaps with another as you slide it across